jayaseelangabriel/xrpmontor/README.md

 ## Dependencies

-Third Party Jars used in the implementation
+Following third Party Jars are used in the implementation

 For Response Handling ( JSON to JAVA Object )
  * com.fasterxml.jackson.databind.jar